qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 * A mySQL database
 * A postgreSQL database
 * A core-grpc-jdbc-connector
-* The Qlik Associative Engine
+* Qlik Associative Engine

-Verify that all four containers are properly running with:
+To verify that all four containers are running properly, run the following command:

 ```sh
 docker ps